Manitoba Media Production Industry Facts

 - Build a healthy ecosystem of emerging and established production companies.
 Manitoba has some 55 production companies and 10 service supplier companies that directly employ 462 people.
 12 companies have been in operations for over 20 years, 20 for 10-20 years, 11 for 5-10 years and 12 for less than 5 years.

-(The facts listed the section above are from on Snapshot 2013, commissioned by On Screen Manitoba from Nordicity): Manitoba’s investment in the media production industry is effective — since the establishment of Manitoba Film and Music and On Screen Manitoba in 1987, Independent production companies have:
+Manitoba’s investment in the media production industry is effective.
+Since the establishment of Manitoba Film and Music and On Screen Manitoba in 1987, independent production companies have:

-- Created over 605 film, TV and web projects including over 119 feature films, 183 series and 303 one-offs in both documentary and fiction;
+- Created over 725 film, TV and web projects including over 148 feature films, 227 series and 350 one-offs in both documentary and fiction; and

-- In 2014-2015 the Manitoba film and video tax credit investment resulted in over 100 productions including the award-winning feature film, Hyena Road and award-winning TV series
+- In 2014-2015 the Manitoba Film and Video Production Tax Credit investment resulted in over 100 productions including the award-winning feature film Hyena Road and award-winning TV series The Pinkertons.